ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, the following  "Rate-Limited Increase" rules apply for senders using a congestion controlled transport protocol:

 - The sender MUST initialise the maxFS parameter to initcwnd when the congestion control algorithm is started.
-Thereafter, when the FlightSize is updated, the sender updates maxFS:
+Thereafter, when the FlightSize is updated, the sender also updates the maxFS:

 ~~~
 maxFS = max(FlightSize, maxFS)